Intercalated BSc in Prehospital Medicine

 Integrated Topics Module

-This module covers the following topics as they relate to the prehospital environment: Human factors influencing medical practice, through consideration of the physiological and psychological aspects of human capability and the psychological impact of prehospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; service governance and quality management; and education practices and processes.
+This module covers the following topics as they relate to the prehospital environment: Human factors influencing medical practice, through consideration of the physiological and psychological aspects of human capability and the psychological impact of prehospital care on both service receivers and deliverers; effective inter-professional learning and working; leadership and team-building; governance and quality management; and education practices and processes.

 Clinical Applications Module